Pnau: 2010–2011: Soft Universe

-In 2010, Pnau's track "Baby" (Remixed by Breakbot) appeared in the release of Sony Computer Entertainment's "Gran Turismo 5", in the Background Music (BGM) playlist.
+In 2010, Pnau's track "Baby" (remixed by Breakbot) appeared in the release of Sony Computer Entertainment's "Gran Turismo 5", in the Background Music (BGM) playlist.

 In February 2011, Pnau released "The Truth", the lead single from their forthcoming fourth studio album, Soft Universe.
 Soft Universe was released in June 2011 and peaked at number 13 on the ARIA Charts.
 Littlemore has described it as a very "emotional" album, inspired by the breakup with his long-time girlfriend.
-With input from Elton John, the album features Littlemore singing all the vocals on the album along with tracks co-written with fellow Aussie artist Martin Craft and producer Mark Saunders.
+With input from John, the album features Littlemore singing all the vocals on the album along with tracks co-written with fellow Aussie artist Martin Craft and producer Mark Saunders.
 The album was positively received, although mainly critics expressed discontent with the lack of the "endearing weirdness of previous Pnau and Empire releases."
 The Soft Universe album received the Australian Independent Record (AIR) Award for Best Independent Dance/Electronica Album.

 2012–2015: Good Morning to the Night

-On 10 March 2012, the first remix track from the anticipated, upcoming Elton John rework album commissioned for Pnau was leaked, initially airing on Pete Tong's BBC Radio 1 broadcast.
+On 10 March 2012, the first remix track from the anticipated, upcoming John rework album commissioned for Pnau was leaked, initially airing on Pete Tong's BBC Radio 1 broadcast.
 In July 2012 two singles were released from the album, "Good Morning to the Night" and "Sad", while the album Good Morning to the Night was released and reaching number 1 on the UK Albums Chart.

-In November 2013 French duo Faul & Wad Ad released "Changes" credited to vs. Pnau.
+In November 2013 French duo Faul & Wad Ad released "Changes" credited to, vs Pnau.
 The song samples Pnau's "Baby" and reached the top ten in numerous countries across Europe.